-Designed primarily to cost-effectively handle as many calls as possible about a limited set of scenarios, call centers are not viewed as strategic, value-adding assets.
-Rather, they’ve been built to minimize the cost of back-office functions, with primary focus on response times, calls per hour, abandonment rates, and workforce optimization—metrics that are operational and impersonal.
+Traditional call centers were originally designed primarily to handle as many calls as possible about a limited set of common scenarios.
+These call centers weren’t built as strategic, value-adding assets.
+Rather, they were built to minimize the cost of back-office functions, with primary focus on response times, calls per hour, abandonment rates, and workforce optimization—metrics that are operational and impersonal.

 While these types of healthcare call centers serve their purpose, they often fail to positively impact callers’ perceptions of the health system or its providers, to engage the caller or broaden callers’ awareness of other relevant services beneficial to them or their loved ones.
-Overall, traditional call centers deliver little to no strategic or marketing value, and potential cross-sell/up-sell opportunities to extend patient lifetime value or improve network utilization are lost.
+Overall, traditional call centers deliver little to no strategic or marketing value, and they don’t leverage potential cross-sell/up-sell opportunities that extend patient lifetime value or improve network utilization.

 Engagement centers also complement other communication channels like email and social media to connect touchpoints and create smooth, cross-channel engagement journeys.
 It also makes cross-selling and upselling simpler, as agents have key information in front of them to provide an experience that builds on past interactions.